crowknuckle/crowknuckle.github.io/_posts/2025-02-04-map-of-pyria.md

 ---
 layout: post
-title: Wednesday, Another Day in the Map of Pyria
+title: Another Day in the Map of Pyria
 ---

 It was a productive and exciting day, though it was a bit of a whirlwind with Ele’s birthday celebration and party prep happening alongside work and game development!
 We’re getting ready for a weekend of fun, but the progress never stops in the world of Pyria.
 Especially since this weekend will be our first playtest with family and friends!